thomasrayner/thomasrayner.github.io/_posts/2018-11-21-messing-around-with-powershell-6.md

 Copyright (c) Microsoft Corporation.
 All rights reserved.

 https://aka.ms/pscore6-docs
 Type 'help' to get help.
-Or otherwise just do your thing, man.</pre>
+Or otherwise just do your thing, man.\n```
 </div>
 <div></div>
 <div>It's the little things that add the most joy to life.
 In all honesty though, explore a bit and you'll start to learn about how PowerShell <em>really</em> works, and next time you see something that doesn't work like you think it should, you'll have more power to do something about it.</div>